koernerclaudia/CMDB-Live/README.md

 ### The goals was to:

-- provide a database of movies that users can browse through (currently, I have about 150 movies in there
+- provide a database of movies that users can browse through (currently, I have about 150 movies in there)
-- search & filter movies
+- search & filter movies by alphabet and by genre
-- the opportunity to make a list of favourites
+- the opportunity to make a list of favourites in the profile section
-- users can set up an account, login, update and delete their account
+- users can set up an account, login, (CURRENTLY NOT WORKING: update and delete their account)

 ## Backend: